Women's suffrage in Alabama: African-American women and suffrage

-White suffragists in Alabama argued that enfranchising women wouldn't extend to African-American women.
+White suffragists in Alabama argued that enfranchising women would not extend to African-American women.
 Instead, they argued that white women's votes would "cancel out" the votes of Black men.
-White women in Alabama used the idea of their votes cancelling out the influence of Black voters as a way to try to convince politicians that women's suffrage was a public good.

 Much of the African-American suffrage work was done through Black women's clubs.
 In 1910, the Alabama Federation of Colored Women's Clubs (AFCWC) endorsed women's suffrage.
 In Tuskegee, Alabama, Black suffragists worked on a variety of issues to improve the lives of people in their community.
 Margaret Murray Washington led the Tuskegee Women's Club which was affiliated with the Tuskegee Institute.
 The club was able to provide educational opportunities that were otherwise out of reach to many African-Americans.
 Adella Hunt Logan, who was able to pass for white, was able to attend suffrage conventions throughout Alabama.
 Logan also worked as the head of the National Association of Colored Women's Clubs' (NACWC) suffrage department.
 Logan was also the only life member of the National American Woman Suffrage Association (NAWSA) from Alabama.
 Logan was a prolific writer on the topic of women's suffrage and owned a huge library of suffrage materials.

 After the passage of the Nineteenth Amendment, Black women still faced challenges voting.
 Voters had to fill out a four-page application form, swear an oath, pass a literacy test and pay a poll tax.
 In protest of the intelligence tests given to Black people and not white people, Indiana Little led a march of around 1000 Black men and women to Birmingham's voting registrar's office, resulting in her arrest.
 Some counties in Alabama had a "voucher system" where another registered voter had to support or "vouch for" other voters to register.
 Black voters also knew that their public registration meant that the KKK also knew they had registered to vote.
 The process was meant to intimidate Black voters.
 Black women also faced segregation.
 The Montgomery League of Women Voters (LWV) refused to integrate in the 1940.
 In response, Black leaders created the Women's Political Council (WPC).

 The Twenty-fourth Amendment abolished poll taxes across the United States.
 It was fully ratified on January 23, 1964.
 The passage of the Voting Rights Act of 1965 provided African-American women increased access to the right to vote.
 By 1967, the number of registered Black voters increased significantly.